UAE seeks'brilliant minds' for space project

 Space future

-While the UAE's space agency wasn't officially founded until 2014, that late start hasn't hindered
+While the UAE's space agency wasn't officially founded until 2014, that late start hasn't hindered the country's ambitions.

 It is currently preparing its first unmanned mission to Mars.
 Due to launch in 2020, the mission will put the UAE among a select few parties -- including the US, Russia, India and the European Space Agency -- to have sent a probe into orbit around the Red Planet.